tavvatejeswararaotavva/EmployeePerformanceManagementSystem/README.md

 ## How to Run
 1. Clone the repository.
 2. Run the Spring Boot application.
-3. Test the APIs using Postman or access the Thymeleaf pages.
+3. Test the APIs using Postman